GRTgaz is launching a communication campaign to support the development of renewable gases in France

 – “… they are produced from our own waste”.

 In the words of Thierry Trouvé, Managing Director of GRTgaz: “Renewable gases have tremendous renewable energy potential for our planet, our country, our territories and our companies.
 While they currently represent barely 1% of the gas consumed in France, they are developing rapidly and could cover 100% of the country’s gas consumption by 2050, while providing practical responses to the fight against global warming, the development of the circular economy, waste recovery, and support for regional development and economies.
 GRTgaz is using this campaign to highlight all these benefits.
-Our goal is the fuel the debate and promote all the right initiatives to develop renewable gas and hydrogen in France.”
+Our goal is the fuel the debate and promote all the right initiatives to develop renewable gases and hydrogen in France.”

 This campaign plays on people’s emotions.
 It gets them talking about renewable gases on an individual level.
 “We are all renewable gases” is the film’s opening statement.
-This sentence alludes to the different forms of renewable gas.
+This sentence alludes to the different forms of renewable gases.
 We want renewable gases to be seen as live actors in the ecological transition that make a positive contribution to the evolution of our world..

 Media and digital agenda